jkriste/hangman/README.md

 Where this data is located depends on your OS:
 - Windows: `C:\Users\YOUR_USERNAME\AppData\Roaming\Hanged Men Data`
 - MacOS: `/Users/YOUR_USERNAME/Library/ApplicationSupport/Hanged Men Data`
-- Linux: `/home/YOUR_USERNAME/.Hanged Man Data`
+- Linux: `/home/YOUR_USERNAME/Hanged Men Data`

 As of the writing of this, the following files are stored:
 - `config.json` - This file stores preferences such as API Key and resolution.

 ### TODO

-- Change game loop to correctly count ticks.
+- Change game loop to correctly count ticks. ✔️
 - Start on API requests using some kind of library?
 - Figure out what is going on with `AudioSystem.getClip()`
   - `IOException: Stream closed`
-  - `Unsupported control type: Master Gain`
+  - `Unsupported control type: Master Gain` ✔️
-- Work on texture pre-processing (most likely limited to buffered images).
+- Work on texture pre-processing (most likely limited to buffered images). ✔️
-- Start on menus and menu components.
+- Start on menus and menu components. ✔️
   - Main menu.
   - Preferences menu.
   - Credits